• Home

 • Perfect with coffee, milk, or all by themselves.

-So, I've been known to eat these Blueberry Oatmeal Cookies (and my Pecan Oatmeal Cookies) straight off the baking sheet while nobody's lookin'.
+So, I've been known to eat these Blueberry Oatmeal Cookies (and my Pecan Oatmeal Cookies) straight off the baking sheet while nobody's looking.
 And they freeze perfectly!
-I've also been known to grab 1 or 2 out of the freezer and eat them while they're still frozen.
+I've also been known to grab one or two straight from the freezer and eat them frozen.
 They're that good!

-Let's take a look at what's going in the bowl!
-Here's a quick peek at everything you'll need to make these homestyle blueberry oatmeal cookies.
+Here's a quick peek at everything you'll need to make these easy blueberry oatmeal cookies.

 Ingredients measured out into separate containers on dark brown wooden countertop.

 Blueberries - oh how I love blueberries!
 I like to use fresh blueberries for these cookies and my Blueberry Pound Cake!
-But using frozen or dried blueberries is an option in a pinch.
+Frozen or dried blueberries work well, too.

 Sugar - using a combination of white sugar and brown sugar creates the best flavor!
 However, if you only have white sugar, go ahead and use 1 cup white sugar.